 Doctoral Student: Laurence Crouzet

 The machine and information age led the transition from industrial to digital design and fabrication in architecture.
-This fundamental change impacted how we preserve the construction process and its resulting objects.
-Knowledge about building materials, construction techniques, and assembly is now preserved digitally or dismissed.
+This fundamental change impacts how the construction process and its resulting objects are preserved.
+Knowledge about building materials, construction techniques, and assembly processes is now preserved digitally or dismissed.
 The loss, corruption, or absence of data challenges and complicates the maintenance, repair, and adaptation of buildings.

 This research is part of the Digital Construction Archive project and funded by the Swiss National Science Foundation (SNSF).
 The case studies are part of the National Centre of Competence in Research (NCCR) Digital Fabrication (DFAB).